BarakBinyamin/amaze/README.md

 2. "fork this repo"
 3. Edit your html, change your social links, an add your picture
 4. Publish your website by going to the repo settings

+your website should be available within a few minutes of publishing @ yourusername.github.io/amaze